fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Early childhood development was a central focal point of Al-Ghazali.
 He worked to influence and develop a program to mold the young minds of children at an early age to develop their mind and character.
 He stressed that socialization, family, and schools were central in the achievement of language, morality, and behavior.
 He emphasized incorporating physical fitness such as games that were important in the development of young minds to attract the idea of attending schools and maintaining an education.
 In addition, he stressed the importance of understanding and sharing cultures in the classrooms to achieve a civic harmony that would be expressed outside the classroom and kindness to one another.

 In his writings he placed this responsibility upon the teachers.
-His treatise on early education centered on Islamic laws, God, and memorizing the Qur'an to achieve literary skill.
+His treatise on early education centered on Islamic laws, God, and memorizing the Quran to achieve literary skill.
 Ghazali emphasized the importance that there should be a dual respect in regard to the teacher and the pupil.
 Whereas the teacher guides the student and takes the role of a father figure and offers council to the student, and the student respects the teacher as a patriarch.
 He stressed that the teacher needed to pay attention to the learning paces of his students so that he could help them be successful in academic achievements.

 Al-Ghazali was by every indication of his writings a true mystic in the Persian sense.
 He believed himself to be more mystical or religious than he was philosophical however, he is more widely regarded by some scholars as a leading figure of Islamic philosophy and thought.
 He describes his philosophical approach as a seeker of true knowledge, a deeper understanding of the philosophical and scientific, and a better understanding of mysticism and cognition.